-Media content files are stored on the RAID hard-drive.
-They are arranged into individual "Library" folders within the /Mbox/Media or / Mbox/Models folders.
+Media content files are arranged into individual "Library" folders within the /Mbox/Media or /Mbox/Models folders.
 Each folder name must begin with a 3-digit index value.
-In turn, each file within the Library folder must be named using a 3-digit index value between 000 to 255 as a prefix.
+In turn, each file within the Library folder must be named using a 3-digit index value between 000 to 255 as a prefix in the case of the Media folder and must start with an index of 000 in the case of the Models folder.

-Two control channels on the console will be used to select a Library folder and the numbered file within that folder.
+Control channels on the console will be used to select a Library folder and the numbered file within that folder.